 Power flux density limits

-In certain frequencies of the bands allocated to space services, power flux density (PFD) limits on the Earth’s surface shall apply.
+In the bands allocated to space services, power flux density (PFD) limits on the Earth’s surface shall apply during all phases of the mission.

-These are described in ECSS-E-ST-50-05.
+1 These are described in ECSS-E-ST-50-05.

-The PFD limits specified in requirement 5.6.12.4a shall apply during all phases of the mission.

-This can involve means of reducing the transmit power onboard the spacecraft.
+2 This can involve means of reducing the transmit power on-board the spacecraft.

+<<deleted>>

 Space link protocol

 Spacecraft and link identification

-Formatted data units used on the space link shall include a specific identification of the spacecraft and link involved in a ground to space communication.
+Frames used on the space link shall include a specific identification of the spacecraft and link involved in a space-ground communication.

+The frame version number defined in ECSS-E-AS-50-22 and ECSS-E-AS-50-23 and ECSS-E-AS-50-25 can be used to identify the link.

 Data unit identifier

 Formatted data units used on the space link shall include an identifier that identifies the source, the destination, or both source and destination of the data unit.